PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 14:03:50
+Last updated: 2024-04-02 14:04:54
-Random Quote: I'd rather regret the things that I have done than the things that I have not done. - Lucille Ball
+Random Quote: There's power in looking silly and not caring that you do. - Amy Poehler